The Books Archive The Analysis Acquire Author Enter

 One complete model of reality."

-The First Mark — digital edition
+The First Mark — digital editionincluded

-Divided by Design — digital edition
+Divided by Design — digital editionincluded

-The Sovereign System — complete manuscript
+The Sovereign System — complete manuscriptincluded

-Thematic & Ideological Analysis — 42 pages FREE
+Thematic & Ideological Analysis — 42 pagesfree

-Save $10 — includes the Analysis
+$48 Save $10 — includes the Analysis

-surface of the text.
+Beyond the surface of the text.

 The Thematic & Ideological Analysis is a 42-page companion guide written for readers who want to understand what the trilogy is doing — not merely what it describes.
 It maps the seven connective threads, the unified thesis, the structural DNA, and the architecture linking all three works.